Mário Pedrosa

 Mário Xavier de Andrade Pedrosa (25 April 1900 – 5 November 1981) was a Brazilian art and literary critic, journalist and political activist.

 Biography

-He was born in to the family of Pedro da Cunha Pedrosa, who was a senator.
+Pedrosa was born in to the family of Pedro da Cunha Pedrosa, who was a senator.

 Initially affiliated with the Brazilian Communist Party, he was expelled in 1929 because of his relationship with the Trotskyist movement.
 On January 21, 1931, together with Lívio Xavier, Fúlvio Abramo, Aristides Lobo and Benjamin Péret he founded the Communist League related to the International Left Opposition.